-James has been creating his incredibly life-like sculptures since late 1998.
-At this time he was the proprietor of a specialist motor wrecking business in Brisbane, Australia.
+James Corbett has been creating his incredibly life-like sculptures since late 1998.
+At the time he was the proprietor of a specialist motor wrecking business in Brisbane, Australia.
 One rainy Saturday afternoon he decided to bring to fruition some thoughts that had been in the back of his mind for some time and began welding together some parts.
 The finished result was an off-road race buggy (a sport which James had competed in for some 10 years).
 He liked the result, as did many others who saw it on the counter of the shop.
 Encouraged by this response James continued to create his sculptures over the next few months, and it wasn’t long before they were selling to customers.

 The response was so good in fact that in 1999 he held his first exhibition at a motoring themed café in Brisbane called Vroom.
 The rest, as they say, is history.
 James sold his work and was asked to be the guest artist at the Brisbane International Motor Show, which he did for three years.
 Numerous exhibitions, showings & commissions followed.
 By March 2000 it was clear that the sculptures were going to be a permanent feature in their lives, so James and his wife Jodie decided to sell the wrecking business and concentrate full time on James’ career as an artist.
-Now, nine years later, he is still growing in popularity and has held two successful exhibitions in the U.K., many successful solo exhibitions in three of Australia’s capital cities, sold works to clients in England, the U.S.A., New Zealand, The United Arab Emirates, Switzerland, Japan, Argentina and Malaysia.
+Now, two decades later, he is still growing in popularity and has held two successful exhibitions in the UK, many successful solo exhibitions in three of Australia’s capital cities, sold works to clients in England, the USA, New Zealand, The United Arab Emirates, Switzerland, Japan, Argentina, and Malaysia.
 He has also been an invited artist to exhibit at the Essen Motor Show in Germany, completed several large corporate commissions for public display, and is generally run off his feet at certain times of the year!